 Here is part two of my “Grumpy Cat” series.
-This is the finally installment of this miniseries.
+This is the final installment of this miniseries.
 I’ve never referenced cats so much in my life!

 Never this attitude toward others: “Seriously?
 You sit in my reserved seat or park in my reserved spot?”